You are the voice! Talking to young people, not about them.

 Also on a European level, a lively exchange of all Youth Panels takes place at annual meetings.
 As part of the Safer Internet Network, klicksafe nominates representatives from Germany.

 All results and findings from the joint work flow into teaching or information materials or are published within campaigns such as Safer Internet Day.
 Special highlights included the development and programming of the cyber-bullying first-aid app by young people from the Youth Panel, as well as their involvement in the flyer "Tips for digital (survival)", in which young people were the mentors for a media literacy topic area.
-Every year on Safer Internet Day, the Youth Panel also hosts "Youth Talk," an authentic format in which young people have their say on current topics in short videos.
-In addition, members of the Youth Panel provided information on the respective annual themes "Who makes my mind?" and "Fit for democracy - strong for society" in two video series for Safer Internet Day 2021 and Safer Internet Day 2022.
+Every year on Safer Internet Day, the "Youth Talk" takes place, an authentic format in which young people have their say on current topics in short videos.
+In this context, members of the Youth Panel provided information on the respective annual topic "Who makes my opinion?" and "Fit for democracy - strong for society" in two video series for Safer Internet Day 2021 and Safer Internet Day 2022.
 In the summer of 2022, young people from the klicksafe Youth Panel and the Youth Panel Saferinternet.at from Austria jointly created an interactive quiz on the topic of "in-game purchases".
 The quiz was published to coincide with the start of the computer and video games trade fair Gamescom in Cologne.